noodlehaus/dispatch/README.md

 Dispatch PHP 5.4+ Micro-framework
 =================================
-Dispatch is a PHP micro-framework that provides functions that wrap commonly-used tasks in creating web apps.
+Dispatch is a micro-framework that only gives your routing, views rendering, and some other convenience functions.

 ## Requirements
 Dispatch requires at least PHP 5.4 to work.
 Honestly, 5.4 is required just because of the short array syntax used in the code.

 ## Installation
 Dispatch can be installed by using `composer`.
 In your `composer.json` file, do the following:

 ```javascript
 {